Japanese Flower Tattoos

-As an exceptional flower that emerges from murky, muddy conditions, the lotus represents resilience, purity, inner peace, self-control, enlightenment, and a spiritual awakening.
+As an exceptional flower that emerges from murky, muddy conditions, the lotus tattoo symbolizes resilience, purity, inner peace, self-control, enlightenment, and spiritual awakening.

-Many tattoo fans choose the lotus to signify their journey as a statement that they have discovered a new path in life.
+Many tattoo fans choose the lotus flower tattoo to signify their journey as a statement that they have discovered a new path in life.

-The different colors of the lotus also affect the meanings behind them.
+The different colors of the lotus tattoo also affect the meanings behind them.

 - White and pink lotus tattoo: Purity

-- Red, purple, and blue lotus tattoos: Spiritual enlightenment and/or rebirth, ascension
+- Red, purple, and blue lotus tattoos: Enlightenment and/or rebirth, ascension

 - Green lotus tattoo: Self-improvement

-- Black lotus tattoo: Power, authority, or death
+- Black lotus tattoo: Power, authority, or ephemerality

 In a Japanese style, you will often find these paired with water designs and koi fish tattoo designs, as a symbol of determination, strength, and desire to succeed.